 Whether it’s through social media, in-person referrals, newspaper advertising, or a combination, develop a plan and break down the cost of each method to attract dancers to your dance studio.

 Create an appendix for supporting documents and other materials.
 This may include various contracts, permits, licenses, and credit histories.

 If you are seeking financial investments for your dance studio, you may also wish to provide resumes and letters of reference that speak to your reputation and experience.

-We’ve also created Dance Studio Ownership 101, a free eBook with expert advice on creating a business that will thrive.
+We’ve also created Dance Studio Ownership 101, a free eBook with expert advice on for dance studio owners creating a business that will thrive.
 Download it now to learn more about opening your dream studio.